drummonds/bytestoneblog/content/AFP/Historical Accounting/_index.md

 In Mycenae there was a lot of trade in oil that was recorded using Linear B on clay tablets.
 For instance the following about an [oil transaction](https://mycenaeanmiscellany.wordpress.com/2018/09/16/linear-b-translated-kn-fp1-6-7-16-and-48/).
 The palace had large amphora of oil which were given to artisans to become perfumed oil.

-## Cuneiform tablet as transaction
+## Cuneiform tablet as a transaction

-The Cuneiform tablet represents a single transaction from perhaps the temple store to a brewer so that the amount of beer that is to be received is known.
+The Cuneiform tablet represents a single transaction from perhaps the temple store to a brewer so that the amount of beer that is/afp/historical-accounting/26sheep/ to be received is known.
 It highlights a transfer of a physical commodity from one party to another.

 It would also help in stock keeping in the temple grain stores.
 (eg balances of an account).